sjp38/hackermail/USAGE.md

 In the linux tree use case, it also runs `checkpatch.pl` to resulting patch files, and show found problems if the user wants.

+### Subjects Review

+If the user wants, `hkml` will list subjects of the generated patch files to review.
+Users can avoid remaining works if they find any problem in subjects.

 ### Recipients Review

 After doing the above works, if the user wants, `hkml` lists recipients of the